nirbhayvashisht/first-pr-repo/README.md

 ### Step 1
 The first step you want to do in-order to contribute to an open source project is to **_fork_** the project.
 This will create a copy of the project under your account.<br>
 You'll see the fork option on the top right hand side of the screen.
-- Click on the fork button
+- Click on the fork button.
 <details open>
   <summary>Fork Button Image</summary>
   <img src="https://github.com/nirbhayvashisht/first-pr-repo/blob/master/Resources/fork%20button.PNG" alt="fork button Image">